tokenami/tokenami/README.md

 ### CSS utility

-The `css` utility is used to author your styles and helps avoid style conflicts or specificity issues.
+The `css` utility is used to author your styles and helps with overrides and avoiding specificity issues.
 Use `css` for inline styles.

 #### Usage